Table of Contents

 Another great thing about the rules is that we can add multiple actions and events to create a single rule that will trigger another event, send an alert, and take a snapshot all at the same time.

-Face detection and Deep Video Analytics also have a built-in method that can be activated but not in all cases.
-For example, a detected unknown license plate will not be able to be sent to an external system using a webhook POST method (coming in H2 of 2023) but it will be able to use the internal notification platform instead.
+Face detection and Deep Video Analytics also have a built-in method that can be activated.
+For example, using a webhook POST method to detected unknown license plate and send it to an external system (Surveillance Station version 9.1.1-10728 needed!).
 In general, the mechanism works really well, and fast, and will satisfy most needs.
 Externally connected devices are also supported but will they work as expected will depend on actual testing, so be sure to get a proper test done before committing.

 : Home Mode